-Our board of directors has fixed the close of business on May 3, 2018 as the record date for the Annual Meeting.
-Stockholders of record as of May 3, 2018 may vote at the Annual Meeting or any postponements or adjournments of the meeting.
-This notice of annual meeting, proxy statement, and form of proxy are being made available on or about May 23, 2018.
+Our Board of Directors has fixed the close of business on April 6, 2020 as the record date for the virtual Annual Meeting.
+Stockholders of record as of April 6, 2020 may vote at the virtual Annual Meeting or any postponements or adjournments of the meeting.
+This notice of annual meeting, proxy statement, and form of proxy are being made available on or about April 17, 2020.

 Your vote is important.
-Whether or not you plan to attend the meeting in person, we would like for your shares to be represented.
+Whether or not you plan to participate in the meeting, we would like for your shares to be represented.
 Please vote as soon as possible via the Internet, telephone, or mail.

+Sincerely,

-Sincerely, /s/MATTHEW T. PLAVAN Matthew T. Plavan Chief Financial Officer & Corporate Secretary
+Pamela Haley Chief Financial Officer & Corporate Secretary

-Davis, California May 17, 2018
+Davis, California April 17, 2020

-Whether or not you expect to participate in the Annual Meeting, please vote via the Internet, by phone, or complete, date, sign and promptly return the accompanying proxy card or voting instruction card in the enclosed postage-paid envelope so that your shares may be represented at the Annual Meeting.
+Whether or not you expect to participate in the virtual Annual Meeting, please vote via the Internet, by phone, or complete, date, sign and promptly return the accompanying proxy card or voting instruction card in the enclosed postage-paid envelope so that your shares may be represented at the virtual Annual Meeting.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Stockholder Meeting To Be Held on June 6, 2018: This Proxy Statement, along with the Annual Report on Form 10-K for the fiscal year ended December 31, 2017, is available at the following website: www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Stockholder Meeting To Be Held on June 1, 2020: This Proxy Statement, along with the Annual Report on Form 10-K for the fiscal year ended December 31, 2019, is available at the following website: www.proxyvote.com.